2DegreesInvesting/r2dii.climate.stress.test/README.md

 ## Details

--   Prepare input data Stress tests for corporate loans require an additional step for input data preparation for initial use on a loanbook.
+### Prepare input data

+Stress tests for corporate loans require an additional step for input data preparation for initial application of stress testing on a loanbook.

 ``` r
 run_prep_calculation_loans()
 ```

--   Look up valid ranges of model parameters You can look up allowed values of model parameters as such:
+### Look up valid ranges of model parameters

+You can look up allowed values of model parameters as such:

 ``` r
 # looking up allowed range for risk_free_rate